brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-03-disney-bsdf-bssrdf-in-blender.md

 tl sss
 tr dark metal
 bl dialectic
 br dialectic with some coating

+Note: After 27 minutes of rendering sss material is still noisy while metal and dialectics are basically done after about 3 minutes.